shajra/nix-project/README.md

 > **<span class="underline">NOTE:</span>** You don't need this step if you're running NixOS, which comes with Nix baked in.

-If you don't already have Nix, the official installation script should work on a variety of GNU/Linux distributions, and also Mac OS.
+If you don't already have Nix, the official installation script should work on a variety of UNIX-like operating systems.
 The easiest way to run this installation script is to execute the following shell command as a user other than root:

 ```shell
 curl https://nixos.org/nix/install | sh